Herbert Hoover's Childhood and Education:

 Herbert Hoover was president during one of the worst economic disasters in America's history.
 He was unprepared to take the necessary measures to help the unemployed.
 Further, his actions against groups like the Bonus Marchers made his name synonymous with the Depression.
 For example, shanties were called "Hoovervilles" and newspapers used to cover people from the cold were called "Hoover Blankets."

 Events and Accomplishments of Herbert Hoover’s Presidency:

-In 1930, the Hawley-Smoot Teriff was enacted to help protect farmers and others from foreing competition.
+In 1930, the Smoot-Hawley Tariff was enacted to help protect farmers and others from foreign competition.
 Unfortunately, other nations also enacted tariffs which meant that trade around the world slowed down.